Binary number: China

 The I Ching dates from the 9th century BC in China.
-The binary notation in the I Ching is used to interpret its quaternary divination technique.
+The binary notation in the I Ching is used to interpret its quaternary technique of divination.

 It is based on taoistic duality of yin and yang.
 Eight trigrams (Bagua) and a set of 64 hexagrams ("sixty-four" gua), analogous to the three-bit and six-bit binary numerals, were in use at least as early as the Zhou dynasty of ancient China.